Winegrowing

 Vineyard analysis

-Assessing the condition of the vines is crucial to determining the future quality of production.
-Careful consideration should be given tograppes-de-raisins
+Assessing the condition of the vines is essential to determine the future quality of production.
+The following should be carefully examined:

-• The age of the vines and their state of health
+• The age of the vines and their health

 • Planting density and row spacing

-• The grape varieties present and their suitability for the terroir
+• The grape varieties present and their suitability to the terroir

-A viticultural expert can carry out an in-depth analysis of the soil to assess its fertility and ability to produce quality grapes.
-This step is essential for understanding the estate's potential and identifying any problems that need to be resolved.
+A vineyard expert can carry out an in-depth soil analysis to assess its fertility and its ability to produce quality grapes.
+This step is essential to understand the estate's potential and to identify any problems to be resolved.

 Cultivation practices

-The audit must also cover the cultivation practices used on the estate:
+The audit must also address the cultivation practices used on the estate:

 • Use of plant protection products and compliance with environmental standards

-• Irrigation techniques (if authorised in the appellation)
+• Irrigation techniques (where permitted within the appellation)

-This information is used to assess the sustainability of practices and their impact on the quality of the grapes produced.
+This information makes it possible to assess the sustainability of the practices and their impact on the quality of the grapes produced.

 Assessment of production facilities

-The audit must include a thorough inspection of the winery and wine-making equipment:
+The audit must include a thorough inspection of the cellar and winemaking equipment:

-• Condition and capacity of fermentation and storage vats
+• Condition and capacity of fermentation and storage tanks

 • Presence and condition of harvest reception equipment (sorting table, destemmer, etc.)